Mini Lemon Cheesecakes with Lemon Curd - Easy Recipe

 FAQ

-Store these in an air-tight container in the fridge for 5-6 days, or in the freezer for 3 months.
+Keep them in an airtight container in the fridge for up to 5–6 days, or freeze for up to 3 months.

 Ingredients